minetest/minetest/doc/lua_api.md

 reserved to pass key press events to formspec!

 **WARNING**: names and values of elements cannot contain binary data such as ASCII control characters.
-Escape sequences used by the engine are an exception to this.
+For values, escape sequences used by the engine are an exception to this.

 **WARNING**: Minetest allows you to add elements to every single formspec instance using `player:set_formspec_prepend()`, which may be the reason backgrounds are